 The Chamber’s Legislative Agenda is focused on ensuring that local, state, and federal legislation support a strong regional business climate and economic growth.
 We work to create legislation and policies that will support job creation, catalyze economic development, bolster our economic health, capitalize on the diversity of our workforce and our industries, protect the competitiveness of our region and the Commonwealth as a whole, and build a more prosperous future.

-- Fair Share Amendment: Oppose the proposal to amend the Massachusetts Constitution to add a surcharge on income over $1 million as it would significantly thwart the competitiveness of the region and the Commonwealth, irreparably harm small businesses and sets a bad precedent for tax-making policy through Constitutional amendment.
+Fair Share Amendment: Oppose the ballot initiative to amend the Massachusetts Constitution to add an additional tax on incomes as it would irreparably harm small businesses, significantly thwart the competitiveness of the region and sets a bad precedent for tax-making policy through constitutional amendment.

 Workplace and Workforce

-- Workforce Talent.
-Support legislation and policy recommendations that promote inclusive skills development including career-technical initiatives and the expansion of apprenticeship programs and those will support innovative and labor-market aligned educational models such as dual enrollment and early college and those which target first generation college students and communities of color.
+Workforce Talent.
+The Chamber will support legislation and policy recommendations that promote inclusive skills development including career-technical initiatives and the expansion of apprenticeship programs and those will support innovative and labor-market aligned educational models and pathways, such as dual enrollment and early college and those which target first generation college students and communities of color.

-- Early Childhood Education: Advocate for legislation and policies which support and strengthen our regional economy, workforce, communities, and future with affordable, universally-accessible, stable, high-quality early childhood education for all families in our region.
+Early Childhood Education and Care: The Chamber will advocate for legislation and policies which support and strengthen our regional economy, workforce, communities, and future with affordable, universally-accessible, stable, high-quality early childhood education for all families in our region.

-- Energy: Advocate for a comprehensive energy strategy which maintains sufficient and equitable capacity and affordability for continued growth of the region’s business community, including maintaining a balanced energy portfolio, development of alternative renewal energy sources, ensuring a safe, reliable and adequate supply of natural gas, and continued conservation and energy efficiency measures.
+Energy: Advocate for a comprehensive energy strategy which maintains sufficient, equitable and affordable capacity for continued growth of the region’s business community, including maintaining a balanced energy portfolio, development of alternative renewal energy sources, ensuring a safe, reliable and adequate supply of natural gas, and continued conservation and energy efficiency measures.